Last Updated on October 9, 2022 by Wandering our World

 If you are seeking waterfalls, lakes, wildlife and scenic rice terraces, Central Bali could be the destination for you.
 This region is rich in flora and fauna, steep ravines, serene lakes and offers countless tourist excursions.
 Many Bali campsites are located in this region.

 The central region of Bali is more developed compared to the east, and has an array of activities.
-The town of Ubud sits in this region and is known as the cultural heart of Bali as it’s brimming with quaint temples, beautiful royal palaces and botanical gardens.
+The town of Ubud sits in this region and is known as the cultural heart of Bali as it’s brimming with beautiful royal palaces and botanical gardens and the landmark temple of Ulun Danu Beratan Temple.
 Nearby is the Ubud Monkey Forest as well as the scenic landscape of the Tegallang Rice Terraces.

 Hikers will also love this region for the unparalleled panoramas you get on top of Bali’s second highest mountain – Mount Batukaru which stands at 2275 meters.
 Trekking this mountain gives you a very unique rainforest mountain experience.
 The UNESCO World Heritage Site Jati Luwih – which comprises over 600 hectares of rice fields – can be seen from Batukaru too.